SeanKilleen/seankilleen.github.io/_posts/2012-07-18-crystal-reports-avoiding-array-size-limits-using-concatenation-field-notes.md

 * Insert the `CreateOrReset` formula in the group heading (or an additional, suppressed group heading)
 * Insert the increment formula in the details section (suppress if necessary)
 * To test, insert the display formula in the group footer.
-In reality, we won't be "displaying" it in the classic sense, but rather passing it to the sub-report for futher analysis.
+In reality, we won't be "displaying" it in the classic sense, but rather passing it to the sub-report for further analysis.

 #### Step 5: Linking the Array to the sub-report